underpig1/simplest-desktop-clock/README.md

 # Simplest Desktop Clock

-The simplest possible customizable desktop clock on any operating system 😎 made with python
+The simplest possible customizable desktop clock 😎 made with python

 What it does:
 - It's a desktop clock